mathewsrc/Operationalizing-an-AWS-ML-Project/README.md

 Deploying a Lambda Function

 To update our Lambda Function we need to click on Deploy button.
-The Deploy button is located to the left of Test button
+The Deploy button is located to the right of Test button

 ![lambdadeployfunction](https://user-images.githubusercontent.com/94936606/222854041-8c45084e-ec59-406d-917b-41f15b88f074.PNG)